 Sleep apnea is a disorder where breathing becomes interrupted during sleep.
 People can actually stop breathing in their sleep, so this disorder (like many others on this list) is super serious.

 Though the connection isn’t completely clear, women with PCOS are 5-10 times more likely to develop sleep apnea.
-The theory is that high levels of androgens (male hormones) and low levels of estrogen (female hormones) cause the disorder for women with PCOS.
+The theory is that high levels of androgens (male hormones) and low levels of estrogen (female hormones) cause the disorder in women with PCOS.

 Gum Disease and Gingivitis